 - Record a credit card number and expiration date, if the credit card company has agreed to guarantee checks as a special service to its cardholders;

 - Record your address and telephone number when you pay by check; and

 - Record your address and telephone number when you pay by credit or debit card for shipping, installment, delivery or a special order.

 Georgia law provides protection of your personal information (O.C.G.A.Section 10-15-3).
 When you use a credit or debit card, businesses that transfer your information electronically and give printed receipts may not print more than five digits of your account number, or to print your card’s expiration date, on the receipt they provide you.
 Businesses that do not have electronic equipment can still imprint your card number or write it down, but all printed receipts for electronic payment must adhere to these guidelines.

 Businesses found to be in violation of this law are subject to fines.
-If you have a complaint involving a violation of this act, please contact the Georgia Department of Law's Consumer Protection Division.
+If you have a complaint involving a violation of this act, please contact the Georgia Attorney General's Consumer Protection Division.

 To learn more about the reputation of a particular company, you may contact your local Better Business Bureau.
 You might also wish to read about the way debit card payments from your bank account are pre-authorized by means of a temporary “hold” placed on your money that could last up to several days unless you’re a savvy consumer.